A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: A Descent Newton Algorithm for the Two-Player Nash Equilibrium Problem

 \section{A Descent Newton Algorithm for the Two-Player Nash Equilibrium Problem}

+A well-studied class of algorithms for solving the equilibrium problem \eqref{PJ1} is known as best response methods, whose foundation dates back to the work of \cite{Brown}.
+In this type of algorithm, it is assumed that, from an initial configuration, a solution is approximated by a dynamic process in which each player makes a decision reacting to the decision of the other player.
+Thus, it is generally assumed that the functions $b_1(x_2)\colon \mathbb{R}^{n_2} \to \mathbb{R}^{n_1}$ and $b_2(x_1)\colon \mathbb{R}^{n_1} \to \mathbb{R}^{n_2}$ such that

+are available.
+Among the algorithms in this class, the most classical ones are of the Jacobi-type, also known as the Cournot method (introduced in \cite{cournot}), where the sequence ${(x_1^k,x_2^k)}$ is defined as $x_i^{k+1}= b_i(x_{\neg i}^k)$, and of the Gauss-Seidel-type, where $x_1^{k+1}= b_1(x_2^k)$ and $x_2^{k+1}= b_2(x_1^{k+1})$; Classic studies on frameworks related to Jacobi and Gauss-Seidel formulations can be found in \cite{facchineidecomposition}.
+More recently, Morgan et. al. developed further the theory on best response methods considering different hypotheses for the objective functions and on different contexts, see \cite{caruso}, \cite{ref2} and references therein.
+Leslie et al. \cite{leslie} generalized best-response dynamics to stochastic games.
+In \cite{baudinlaraki} there is an extention of such work for ficticious plays.
+In \cite{leishanbhag} it is studied bounds on the convergence rate of stochastic equilibrium problems, and in \cite{bayer} sufficient conditions for convergence for best-response dynamics on the context of network games are given.
+In \cite{passacantando} is devised a best response method for a particular class of functions which yields a sequence of Newtonian linear systems.

-Recall that a solution $(x_1,x_2)$ to the equilibrium problem (\ref{PJ1}-\ref{PJ2}) satisfies the following first-order necessary optimality condition:
+On the other hand, recall that a solution $(x_1,x_2)$ to the equilibrium problem \eqref{PJ1} satisfies the following first-order necessary optimality condition:

-Most algorithms for solving the NEP (\ref{PJ1}-\ref{PJ2}) rely on approaching directly the nonlinear system of equations \eqref{sistKKT}, disregarding the minimization structure of problem (\ref{PJ1}-\ref{PJ2}).
+Most algorithms for solving the NEP \eqref{PJ1} rely on approaching directly the nonlinear system of equations \eqref{sistKKT}, disregarding the minimization structure of problem \eqref{PJ1}; see, for instance, \cite{fischer} and the references therein.
 This poses no issues when $f_1$ and $f_2$ are convex with respect to their decision variables, however, in the presence of non-convexities, the algorithm may find local maximizers or saddle points as often as local minimizers.
-Our goal in this paper is to propose an algorithm that takes into account the minimization structure of the problem in order to find local minimizers more often, thus better reflecting the behavior of two-player games in practice.
+Our goal in this paper is to combine the ideas of Jacobi and Newton methods in order to propose an Newtonian algorithm that takes into account the minimization structure of the problem in order to find local minimizers more often, thus better reflecting the behavior of two-player games in practice.

 Given a current iterate $(x_1^k,x_2^k)$, the classical Newtonian step $(d_1^k,d_2^k)$ for solving \eqref{sistKKT} is given by solving the following linear system: